home-assistant/home-assistant.io/source/_integrations/vizio.markdown

   required: false
   type: string
 device_class:
   description: The class of your device.
-Valid options are `tv` or `soundbar`
+Valid options are `tv` or `speaker`
   required: false
   type: string
   default: tv
+volume_step:
+  description: The number of steps that the volume will be increased or decreased by at a time.
+  required: false
+  type: integer
+  default: 1
 {% endconfiguration %}

 ## Notes and limitations